StephenPhilipOFlynn/PLDataProject3/README.md

 Testing
 I have manually tested the project by doing the following:
 - Passed the code through a PEP8 linter and confirmed there are no significant problems.
+Certain lines are over 79 character limit suggestion by Pep8 but below the 99 character upper maximum it mandates.
 - Tested the app in my local terminal and the Code Institute Heroku terminal.

 Bugs